 - GenePix Auto-Processor (GPAP): This is our OSU-written package* for pre-processing and statistical analysis of raw microarray data.
 Useful for producing normalized and filtered expression values and diagnosis of hybridization quality.
 Limited to 6 .GPR files

-- GenePix Pro: Versions 4, 6,and now the 64-bit version 7 are available.
-Virtually the world-wide format consensus for analyzing microarray datafiles.
+- GenePix Pro: The world-wide format consensus for analyzing microarray datafiles.

 - BRB Array Tools: Microarray data management and analysis.
 Installs into MS Excel